Summary of NEAIR Grant Opportunities

 The AIR Forum Scholarship was created in 2015 to support the lifelong learning and development of mid-career professionals by helping to defray the cost of attending the AIR Forum for a current NEAIR member.
 The $1,500 award consists of matching grants from AIR ($500) and NEAIR ($1,000).

-Memorial Conference Grants (Deadline in October; notification before the early registration deadline)
+Memorial Conference Grants (Call opening during NEAIR conference registration; Deadline in October; notification before the early registration deadline)

-NEAIR Research Grant (Call opening in April; deadline in early August; notification by early September)
+NEAIR Research Grant (Call opening in late April; deadline in early August; notification by early September)

 The NEAIR Research Grant provides funds for members to conduct research that is also of interest to the membership at large.
 The maximum award is $1,000 and may be used only for direct research costs (e.g. survey incentives, software, etc.).

-Ambassador Grants (Call opening in April; deadline in early July; notification by end of July)
+Ambassador Grants (Call opening in late April; deadline in early July; notification by late July/early August)

 Ambassador grants provide funds for NEAIR members to attend a conference other than the NEAIR conference.
 The total of all awards is up to $800.
 The primary emphasis of the Ambassador Grant is on participation at "non-mainstream" conferences, with the aim of broadening the horizons of both the attendee and the NEAIR membership at large.
 Non-institutional research conferences will be given preference.
 The award may be split between multiple people.